arkohut/memos/README.md

 #### Performance Optimization Strategy

-To avoid affecting users' daily use, Memos has adopted the following optimization measures:
+To avoid affecting users' daily use, Pensieve has adopted the following optimization measures:

 - Dynamically adjust the indexing frequency, adapting to system processing speed
 - Automatically reduce processing frequency when on battery power to save power